Authored by the expert who managed and guided the team behind the Italy Property Pack

 What is the 5-year property price forecast for Venice as of 2026?

-The projected average annual appreciation rate over the next 5 years in Venice works out to roughly 3.5% to 5.0% compounded, with the historic center trending toward the higher end and the mainland toward the lower end of that range.
+The projected average annual appreciation over that five-year horizon is roughly 3.5% to 5% per year, with the historic city at the higher end and the mainland closer to the lower end.

 Which areas in Venice will have the best price growth over the next 5 years?